progval/Limnoria/docs/PLUGIN_TUTORIAL.rst

 README.txt
 ==========
-  Tell me about the plugin.
+In :file:`README.txt` you put exactly what the boilerplate text says to put in

-In README.txt you put exactly what the boilerplate text says to put in there:
+there:

     Insert a description of your plugin here, with any notes, etc. about using it.